 - ½ teaspoon baking soda

 - ¼ teaspoon salt

 - 1 large egg , lightly beaten

 - 1 cup buttermilk

-- ½ cup canola oil
+- ½ cup extra-virgin olive oil

 - 1 teaspoon pure vanilla extract

 - 2 cups fresh or frozen berries

-- In another large bowl combine the flour, sugar, baking powder, baking soda, salt, and zest.
-Gently fold in the berries.
+- Gently fold the blueberries into the flour mixture.
 With a rubber spatula fold the wet ingredients into the dry ingredients and stir only until the ingredients are combined.
 Do not over mix.

-- Fill each muffin cup almost full with batter (I use a large cookie scoop).
-Place in the oven and bake until a toothpick inserted in the center of a muffin comes out clean
+- Using a ¼ cup sized scoop, fill each muffin cup ¾ full with batter.
+Place in the oven and bake for 20 minutes, or until a toothpick inserted in the center of a muffin comes out clean